bapesupreme/portal-de-metaification/docs/packages.md

 ## Explicitly *not* touched

 ### `com.facebook.alohaservices.alohausers`
-Not a caution call like the two below — this one is a hard dependency.
-It's the package whose UID the CVE-2024-31317 script borrows to gain permission to call `removeAccount()`, and almost certainly the registered account authenticator for the `com.facebook.aloha.*` account type.
-Removing it breaks the account-removal technique itself (`UID_LINE` lookup fails) and risks orphaning the account-type registration rather than cleaning it up.
+This is the package whose UID owns the `com.facebook.aloha.*` account entries in `AccountManagerService` — the CVE-2024-31317 script spawns a shell running *as this UID* specifically to gain permission to call `removeAccount()`.
+It's a hard dependency, not a caution call like the two below: it's almost certainly the registered account authenticator for the `com.facebook.aloha.*` account type, so removing it breaks the account-removal technique itself (`UID_LINE` lookup fails immediately) and risks orphaning the account-type registration rather than cleaning it up.
+Stays installed and running throughout the whole process.
 See [`docs/alohausers-not-removed.md`](docs/alohausers-not-removed.md) for the full reasoning.